 How to Pay GST/HST Your Small Business Owes

-- By mail - complete the personalized GST Return the CRA has mailed to you and mail the form's remittance voucher with a cheque or money order made payable to the Receiver General to the address on the back of the voucher, being sure to write your 15 character Business Number on the back of the cheque or money order.
+Complete the personalized GST Return the CRA has mailed to you and mail the form's remittance voucher with a cheque or money order made payable to the Receiver General to the address on the back of the voucher, being sure to write your 15 character business number on the back of the cheque or money order.

 If you have not received your personalized GST Return, you can request form GST62: Goods and Services Tax/Harmonized Sales Tax Return (Non-Personalized) by calling the Canada Revenue Agency's Forms and Publications Call Centre at 1-800-959-2221.

-*GST/HST Payments of $50,000 or more must be made electronically or at a financial institution.
+- *GST/HST Payments of $50,000 or more must be made at a financial institution, credit union, or corporation authorized under the laws of Canada or a province.

 Online Filing of GST/HST